 Therefore I made my way to Portland, Oregon and enrolled at the Oregon College of Oriental Medicine, the #1 rated Chinese medicine school in the USA.
 For the next 3 years I studied the theories of Traditional Chinese Medicine intensely and carefully and graduated with my master’s degree in 2018.
 Wanting to finalize my education with a doctorate, I applied and was accepted into the doctoral program at the American College of Traditional Chinese Medicine in San Francisco, California, and 1 year later, my education was now complete.
 While a student at ACTCM, I was a busy Teaching Assistant in the Department of Herbal Medicine at OCOM, under the guidance and supervision of Dr. Michael Berlitich, DAOM, the Chair of the Oriental Medicine Department.
 Dr. Berlitich infused my soul with classical Chinese herbal medicine theory that still rings true to me today.

 Before relocating to Santa Fe, I stayed busy in 2 clinic practices, where I treated 50+ patients per week.
 These visits included orthopedic and Chinese medical assessments, as I administered Chinese medicine therapeutics of Tui Na and Shiatsu manual therapy, and Acupuncture and herbal medicine prescribing.
 At Sunnyside Collaborative Care, I worked in a collaborative environment with NDs, DCs, and MDs and primarily focused upon Acupuncture & Herbal medicine for relief of Epstein-Barr, Lyme, pain and mental-emotional disorders.
+I had the honor to mentor under Dr. Satya Ambrose, ND, L.Ac., where she focused upon Parasitic disorders as one of the primarily causes of illness.
 Furthermore, I monitored and evaluated the patients' progress and condition and provided professional advice and recommendations to patients on a healthy lifestyle to help curtail remission of what was resolved in our encounters.

 My time in Portland also granted me an experience for which I am forever grateful, as I interned in a clinic that served the homeless, low income and underprivileged communities who suffered with primarily mental and emotional challenges.
 What I witnessed was miraculous to say the least, and this was all do to the fine placement of needles at specific energetic centers along the body.
 This experience helped me to realize the awesome power and possibilities that acupuncture offers, along with my ability to help those who suffer envision a greater possibility for life.

 I am currently in Gainesville, Florida, and am accepting new patients in general practice.
-When I am not busy at my clinic seeing patients, I serve on Faculty at Gainesville's two acupuncture colleges - Dragon Rises College of Oriental Medicine and the Academy for Five Element Acupuncture, where I teach courses in Internal Medicine, Pediatrics, Oncology, Diagnosis and Chinese Medical Theory.
+When I am not busy at my clinic seeing patients, I serve on Faculty at Gainesville's two acupuncture colleges - Dragon Rises College of Oriental Medicine and the Academy for Five Element Acupuncture, where I teach courses in Internal Medicine, Pediatrics, Oncology, Diagnosis, Herbal Medicine, History and Philosophy of Chinese Medicine, and Chinese Medical Theory.